 I have gone through the auction loot for the umpteenth time (on this occasion with a view of adapting the tiny little QCTP to my Taig - seethose interested - hardly a moon rocket!).
 Every time I look I find something new I did not appreciate before.

 Being parallel to the axis of rotation - I don't think Knurling myself.

-I think crimping wheels - put a wiggle edge on metal to splice and solder
+I think crimping wheels - put a wiggle edge on metal to splice and solder or just make stronger.

 I have a large set - 4" wide and 2-3" in diameter.

 One feature which is missing is a stop on each tool holder which can be adjusted so every time you drop it on the toolpost it is at the same height.
 Normally it consists of a threaded stud projecting upwards from the tool holder with a knurled nut on that to engage the top of the toolpost, and a smaller standard hex nut to lock it in place.
 Each tool goes in its own holder and is preset for height, so when you swap tools during a project, you don't have to keep adjusting the height every time you change.

 Note, BTW, that the tool you have in the photos is probably a bit of an overload for the Taig -- a large radius round nose tool.
 You want something with a much smaller radius for most cutting, so you don't load the motor down so much.